Helsinki Airport: Significant growth and expansion (2010–present)

-In the 2010s, the airport has seen a huge growth of long-haul flights in terms of weekly flights (see Long-haul traffic below).
+In the 2010s, the airport saw a huge growth of long-haul flights in terms of weekly flights (see Long-haul traffic below).

 In the beginning of 2015, the renovation and construction work related to the development of Helsinki Airport started.
 For example, the Baggage Claim Hall 2B and Arrival Hall 2A were renovated and in July 2015, train operation on the Ring Rail Line and connection to Helsinki Central Railway Station were opened.
 In March 2015, Swiss International Air Lines started operations to Helsinki but canceled it a year later.
 In late 2015, Blue1 ceased all operations from Helsinki which was the airline's only base.
 The airline flew to 28 destinations in Europe.
 Scandinavian Airlines sold Blue1 to CityJet, which continues to operate the company on behalf of SAS as part of a larger relationship.
 In 2015, the airport handled up to 16 million passengers for the first time.
 In March 2016, Czech Airlines resumed flights from Prague to Helsinki using Airbus A319 aircraft.
 On 10 October 2016, the first Gulf carrier Qatar Airways began operations at the airport and now operates to Helsinki by Boeing 787 Dreamliner.
-The carrier was initially planning to launch the service as early as in 2012.
-Finavia expects that the airport will handle over 18,5 million passengers in 2017 and around 20 million in 2018, in 2019 at the latest.
-Also in 2017, the airport has experienced huge growth in numbers of passengers flying intercontinental.
+The carrier was initially planning to launch the service as early as 2012.
+Finavia expects that the airport will handle over 18.5 million passengers in 2017 and around 20 million in 2018, or in 2019 at the latest.
+Also in 2017, the airport experienced huge growth in numbers of passengers flying intercontinental.

 As of 2013, Finavia has been expanding the airport (see Future expansion below).

 Life in HEL (#lifeinhel) was a Finavia marketing campaign which took place from 10 October to 9 November 2017 at Helsinki Airport.
 The campaign mixed TV, game shows, and social media.
 Ryan Zhu, a Chinese actor and TV personality, lived in a little cabin inside Helsinki Airport for 30 days.
 Helsinki Airport was awarded the title of best airport in the world by Travellink; by the campaign, Finavia wanted to prove this claim.

-A free-of-charge film theatre named Airport Cinema was opened near gate 33 in November 2018.

 A new terminal expansion was opened in 2012.
 The terminals 1 and 2 were combined on 21 June 2022 so that all flights are now operated from a single terminal.

+In 2024, Helsinki Airport was named the best airport in Northern Europe for the seventh time, based on Skytrax’s global survey covering feedback from over 550 airports.